The Five Biggest Stock Market Myths

 This myth stems from the belief that to make profits, one must have a lot of financing to survive the losses along the way which isn’t true.
 The share market offers opportunities for traders with a variety of risk appetites and capital.
 After opening a Trading account, you can invest in shares for as low as Rs.
 10-50.
 The key is to recognise the right company shares through research and to develop a strategy to minimise your losses from the beginning.

 4. High Risk Means High Returns in the Stock Market

-5. I Should Just Try My Hand at Stock Market Investment
+5. You Should Just Try My Hand at Stock Market Investment

-Like all investment instruments, stock market investments require their own share of homework and preparation.
-Once an investor can overcome these and various other myths about the share market, they too can utilise the wealth creation potential of the market.
-All it takes is to get started on some research, develop some simple strategies and open an online trading account and demat account to start investing.
-With the help of an online trading account and demat account, you can take advantage of the ease, flexibility, and speed of trading with the click of a button!
+Stock market investments require their share of homework and preparation.
+Once an investor can overcome these, they can utilise the wealth creation potential of the market.
+All it takes is to get started on research, develop some simple strategies and open an online trading account and Demat account to start investing.